 2. Decide on the dates

-For many of us, the first big hurdle is deciding on specific travel dates, given that everyone has different schedules.
+For many of us, one of the biggest challenges of group trip planning is deciding on specific travel dates, given that everyone has different schedules.
 My barkada, especially: three of us work 9-6 jobs, one is a law student (with Saturday classes!), and another is a flight attendant (she has the most unpredictable schedule of us all).
 On more than one occasion, the trial and error method failed us — it seemed impossible to find a set of dates that would work for the whole group.
 Needless to say, we let go of our plans several times.

 Nearly a year after we gave up (yes, it took us that long to be inspired again!), we firmly resolved to make this trip happen.
 Narrowing down a date became much easier when we were able to block out our available dates on a single calendar.
 An online survey tool like When2Meet or Doodle is a great help — you can skip the trouble of throwing out dates back and forth until you finally find the one.

 Starting your plan early would also be really helpful.
 This way, all the members of the group can set aside the dates for the trip — no double booking!
 Personally, my friends and I scheduled our very first trip together about three months in advance.
 We appreciated the reasonable amount of time we had to save up for all the inevitable spending — and the extra time we had to diet and get in shape (it was a beach trip, after all)!

 A group trip where individuals all have different budgets can quickly fall apart!
 It would be wise to find out early on if everyone’s on the same page, or if some of you will have to compromise.

 In my experience, agreeing on how much you are all willing to spend will definitely be a big help, especially if you’re on the lookout for more wallet-friendly options.
 Watch out for seat sales, or get easy access to flight deals by joining groups like our Flight Deals page on Facebook.